foundersandcoders/coursebook/src/course/handbook/project-docs/user-research.md

 - Users might not have participated in research before so there often is a tendency to tell us what we’re expecting to hear.
 But critical feedback is incredibly useful to us so we want to encourage our users to be open and honest.
 - Wherever possible, we want to avoid including our own biases in questions and conversations as part of user research.
 - Always be mindful of the participants right to privacy.
-- Once the interviews are all conducted you will synthesise the feedback in your project groups during the [Definition workshop](https://docs.google.com/presentation/d/15c3DstgW4W-cFAjTV3LRNuvS9D7Ny5_UMOMYqW-Nvj0/edit).
+- Once the interviews are all conducted you will synthesise the feedback in your project groups during the [Analysis workshop](https://fac-slides.netlify.app/slides/analysis-talk/#0).

 ## Usability Testing